raghavmalawat/illumio-flow-log-record-parser/README.md

 For more information, [check](https://docs.aws.amazon.com/vpc/latest/userguide/flow-log-records.html) this out

-### Description
+### Task

 Write a program that can parse a file containing [flow log data](./static/sample_flow_logs.txt) and maps each row to a `tag` based on a [lookup table](./static/lookup_table.csv) (The `dstport` and `protocol` combination decide what `tag` can be applied)

 ### Installation
+- Git clone the repo
-- Download and install the necessary requirements
+- Go to source directory and run the parser as suggested below
     ```
     $ python3 src/parser.py             # to use the default input file ./static/sample_flow_logs.txt